LePhenix47/Lahouiti_Younes_P3_05112023/README.md

 ## Authentication and Security

 Authentication is managed by Spring Security with JWT.
 All routes require authentication, except those related to account creation or login.
-Passwords are securely stored in the database.
+Passwords are encoded and securely stored in the database.
 Database credentials are not exposed in the code.

 ## Image Management

 When creating a rental listing, an image is required.
-This image is sent to the API, stored on the server, and the image URL is saved in the database.
+This image is sent to the API, stored on the AWS S3 bucket, and the image URL is saved in the database.

 ## API Documentation